Now a days many of us investing in mutual fund for tax saving and for long term saving, while some of us keep money in fixed deposits we...

 |

-As in above said Fixed deposit give fixed return so they have zero risk.
+As in above said Fixed deposits give a fixed returns so they have zero risk.

 |

-Mutual fund risk is purly depends on the type of mutual fund invested if invested in equity linked then will be more risky as compare to MF that invested in govt. bond and securities.
+Mutual fund risk purely depends on the type of mutual fund invested if invested in equity linked then will be riskier as compared to MF that invested in govt. bond and securities.

 |